kaisenlinux/kustomize/examples/remoteBuild.md

 # remote targets

+## remote directories

 `kustomize build` can be run on a URL.
 Resources can also reference other kustomization directories via URLs too.

 The URL format is an HTTPS or SSH `git clone` URL with an optional directory and some query string parameters.
+Kustomize does not currently support ports in the URL.
 The directory is specified by appending a `//` after the repo URL.
 The following query string parameters can also be specified:

  * `ref` - a `git fetch`-able ref, typically a branch, tag, or full commit hash (short hashes are not supported)